rohan843/react-notes/README.md

   // The name will be used to identify the slice.
   name: "song",

   // This is the initial state of the slice, here an array.
-It is referenced by `state` within the reducer.
+It is referenced by `state` within the reducer. (this is different from the full state object associated with the store itself.
+This is just a part of the store's state that is managed by these mini-reducers.)
   initialState: [],

   // These are 2 reducers within the slice.
 Their names are used to specify the action.
 The slice will eventually combine all these together into a single reducer function.